22vikash1995/InterviewPrep/README.md

 val buildNumber:String?=null)

 ```
 # 6.What is enum block in kotlin and why it is used.?
 Ans: When we want to store a set of same type of constant values to single variable, **enum** class comes in front.
-Each enum constant is an object.
+Each enum constant is an object. it has some inbuilt properties and functions which can be used in programing.
+**Properties:** <br/>
+1.**ordinal:** This property stores the ordinal value of the constant, which is usually zero-based index.<br/>
+2.**name:** This property store name of the constant.

 # 7.Types of constructors in kotlin?
 # 8. Can we create constructor in abstract class?